Sheaza/Server-RestAPI/README.md

 # Server-RestAPI
-Application made using springboot and maven with tomcat server, postgres database and rest endpoints
+Application made using springboot and maven with tomcat server, postgres database, rest endpoints and oauth2